 I suppose that when it comes to art studios, I’ve been fortunate enough to have worked in some amazing spaces in the world.
 Some were corners in a room, others covered patios, basements, cantinas, spare rooms, garages and shared spaces with other artists.
 Some spaces I have lived and slept in, some had great surf and snowboarding right outside the door.
 Some studios have been the backdrop for tea parties, holiday parties, and art shows…others transformed into movie sets for numerous film projects.
 From the ancient olive mill in Tuscany to the the old Del Monte Cannery in San Francisco, all these spaces impart their energy into my work and inspire in their own unique ways.

 In this, my 30th year as a professional artist, I’m looking back at those places with many fond recollections.
 The hundreds if not thousands (!) of paintings I have created over those years!

 Since the era of the Medici and the Renaissance, Florence has been famous for its artisans, artists and crafts people who have created many of art history’s finest treasures.
 My numerous visits to the museums of Florence have inspired me over the years as I view the countless masterpieces of Renaissance art, and noting with little exception, the magnificence of their frames.

 This last weekend I had the honour of exhibiting my work at Lahaina’s 39th Anniversary Show.
 Along with seven other master artists, we celebrated with some of Lahaina Galleries’ patrons and collectors at a private unveiling the evening before.
-All of the works were carefully hung and veiled to provide maximum excitement and anticipation… After … Continue reading